bric3/bric3.github.io/_posts/2019-09-13-watchservice-and-bind-mount.md

 yet support any modifiers
 ([`// no modifiers supported at this time`](https://hg.openjdk.java.net/jdk8u/jdk8u/jdk/file/478a4add975b/src/solaris/classes/sun/nio/fs/LinuxWatchService.java#l230))

-But this could be implemented this way:
+This could be implemented this way:

-* The WatchService API allows customization using _modifiers_ `WatchKey Path.register(WatchService watcher, WatchEvent.Kind<?>[] events, WatchEvent.Modifier... modifiers)`.
+> The WatchService API allows customization using _modifiers_
+> `WatchKey Path.register(WatchService watcher, WatchEvent.Kind<?>[] events, WatchEvent.Modifier... modifiers)`.
-  For example `com.sun.nio.file.SensitivityWatchEventModifier`.
+> For example `com.sun.nio.file.SensitivityWatchEventModifier`.
-  Using this, it could be possible to tweak `inotify` usage.
+> Using this, it could be possible to tweak `inotify` usage.

-* Why the Java watchservice only allow to register folders ?
+Also, why the Java watchservice only allow to register folders ?
 Since there is some differences in the implementation already why not relaxing the limitation for implementation to allow them to watch files and in the case of Linux it would allow to leverage the `inotify` event model.
 For backward compatibility this could be enabled only when the right modifier is passed to `Path.register(...)`.

-At this time I could only find these discussion on the matter:
+At this time I could only find these discussions on the matter:

 * http://mail.openjdk.java.net/pipermail/nio-dev/2010-September/thread.html#1059
 * http://mail.openjdk.java.net/pipermail/nio-dev/2010-September/001070.html